is a 1988 action/Western

 song on its soundtrack.

-Contains the following tropes
+This film contains the following tropes

 - Age Lift: One of the biggest problems with any telling of the Lincoln County War.
 Tunstall is depicted as an older British gent (Terence Stamp in this version) when in fact he was 24 when ambushed and killed.
 He was 4 years older than William Bonney.